NagypalMarton/DeepLearning_Assignment-Disgenet/README.md

 The goal of this project is to create a graph neural network for predicting disease-gene associations.
 Working with DisGeNET, a comprehensive database of these associations, you'll apply deep learning to an important challenge of bioinformatics.
 By choosing this project, you'll gain experience in the intersection of deep learning and bioinformatics while extracting valuable insights from real-world data.

 **functions of the files in the repository**<br>

-## Functions of the Files in the Repository

 - **`requirements.txt`**
   - Lists the dependencies required for the project, specifying the package names and versions.